Adaptive Debiasing Tsallis Entropy for Test-Time Adaptation¶

 Loss & Training¶

-No training is required.
-ADTE is a purely inference-time method that directly replaces Shannon entropy in the TTA pipeline.
-The memory bank stores 10 samples per class.
+Training-free.
+ADTE is a pure inference-time method that replaces Shannon entropy in the TTA pipeline.
+The memory bank size is set to 10 samples per category.

 Key Experimental Results¶